LQF2020/eslint-prettier-project/README.md

 npm run lint
 ```

-Eslint all your js files with `auto-fix`, run the following command:
+Eslint all your js files with `auto-fix`, which also let `prettier` implement code formatting, run the following command:

 ```
 npm run lint:fix